 Java is an essential language for many back-end developers.
 It is quite easy to learn, which makes it beginner-friendly, and it is very easy to use.
 It is super scalable, which makes it popular among larger websites like eBay and Amazon, and it is very easy to maintain.

-If you would like to have a go at learning Java, have a look at the interactive Java course.
+If you would like to have a go at learning Java, have a look at this Java course.
 This course will teach you the basics of how to code with Java, what Java is used for, and how to build server-side (back-end) programs.